zenobio93/seat-docs/docs/admin_guides/squads.md

 If the user submit to a moderated squad, he will have to fill an application form.
 This will leave you the ability to build workflow internally and allow moderators to check any incoming members.
+Users can also cancel squad applications at any time using the Cancel button which will replace the Join button.

 ## Squads Moderators